bolodissenoura/pixmeacoffee/README.md

 This repo serves as a central repository for all the project's code, documentation, and resources.
 It provides a collaborative platform for the project team to work together, share ideas, and contribute to the development of this critical project.

-Pix me a coffee is a Brazilian repository, made by brazilian for braz..
-I guess u undertood.
+Pix me a coffee is a Brazilian repository, made by a brazilian for braz..
+I guess u understood.

 Pix is a tech that provides fast transactions between brazilians, so why not make easier donations by default and incentivate your favorite brazilian creator.

-Wellcome to Pix me a coffee.
+Welcome to Pix me a coffee.

 <hr />